 Can You Really Charge a Crystal to Resonate Positive Energy?

-Vogel worked for IBM for 27 years and created a magnetic coating for hard disks used in all IBM computers that came to him in a dream.
-But it wasn’t until he was exposed to the work of Cleve Backster and his paper, “Do Plants Have Emotions?” that Vogel switched his focus of study to the power of crystals for happiness and positive outcome.
+Vogel worked for IBM for 27 years, creating the magnetic coating for hard disks used in all IBM computers — an invention that came to him in a dream.
+But it wasn’t until he was exposed to the work of Cleve Backster and his paper, “Do Plants Have Emotions?” that Vogel switched his focus of study to the power of crystals for spiritual use.

 The Vogel Crystal

-Intrigued by Backster’s study, Vogel conducted similar experiments of his own.
+Intrigued by Backster’s study, Vogel conducted similar experiments of his own with plants.
 Using a Wheatstone bridge circuit, he measured the plant’s response based on his thoughts about ripping its leaves.
 He found that the plants acted like a battery, mirroring and storing his thoughts.
-Even if he projected his thoughts about ripping one plant onto another plant it picked up the energy.
+If he projected thoughts about ripping one plant onto another, it picked up the energy.
 According to Vogel, this phenomenon could occur at long distances, even thousands of miles away.

-Vogel applied this concept of charging something physical with thought and emotion, so that it could be focused and channeled.
-Having worked with liquid crystals, Vogel applied the concept of crystals used to focus lasers, to use them to instead focus thought.
-After running numerous experiments on the conductivity of energy of quartz crystals he created the Vogel crystal, modeled after the Tree of Life with the measurement of its facets based on the angles of the pyramids at Giza, 52 degrees, 51 minutes and 51 seconds.
+Vogel applied this concept of charging something physical with thought and emotion to be focused and channeled.
+Having worked with liquid crystals, Vogel applied the concept behind their use in focusing lasers, to use them for focusing thought.
+After running numerous experiments on the conductivity of the energy of quartz he created the Vogel crystal, modeled after the Tree of Life with the measurement of its facets based on the angles of the Great Pyramid of Giza, 52 degrees, 51 minutes and 51 seconds.

 The Vogel crystal works on subtle biological functions, based on the idea that energy resonates with water.
 Since our bodies are made of more than 70% water, the crystal becomes a tool for resonating positivity at a molecular level.
 The crystal itself doesn’t contain any intrinsic power, rather it transmits energy once it is charged, much like a laser focuses light.

-The crystal has a receptive end which absorbs, coalesces and amplifies energy that is then focused acting as a quantum convertor.
-Vogel believed that the body contained numerous liquid crystal systems in our cell membranes, blood and nervous system which energy in the crystal would resonate with.
+The crystal has a receptive end that absorbs, coalesces, and amplifies energy that is then focused acting as a quantum converter.
+Vogel believed that the body contained numerous liquid crystal systems in our cell membranes, blood, and nervous system that would resonate with energy in the crystal.

 A crystal can be charged by rolling it around and squeezing each facet until a slight charge is built up.
-This charge can be felt when the crystal become sticky from what is called a piezoelectric charge.
+This charge can be felt when the crystal becomes sticky from what is called a piezoelectric charge.
 With the acute angle facing away and the index finger placed on the tip, the breath is drawn in and pulsed out with the intent of putting all the love of your heart in the crystal.
-According to Vogel this captures a fragment that can resonate in the crystal that promote positive energy.
+According to Vogel, this captures a fragment that can resonate in the crystal that promotes positive energy.